 Due to high levels of insulation and airtightness, the only used source of heat in the house is a woodburning stove.
 Underfloor heating has been installed in the two bathrooms but has never been used — even when temperatures dropped to -16°C one winter.
 The owners have even included a special cat flap and letterbox to maintain airtightness.

-A Sustainable Farmhouse
+11. A Carbon Negative Farmhouse

 This carbon negative home was built mostly from materials sourced from the 300-acre farm it sits on.
 Cladding was made from wind-felled oak tress and the dry stone wall from 500-tonnes of rock collected from the land.
 Turf from the site covers the Sarnafil flat roof, helping it camouflage with the landscape.